butvinm/AiogramDetaBot/README.md

 ### Logging of errors and events to Deta Base

 To enable logging of errors and events, set `ENABLE_ERRORS_LOGS` and `ENABLE_EVENTS_LOGS` environment variables to `True` in Develop - Configuration tab.
 Logs will be stored in `logs` tables.
 Additionally, you can set `ERROR_LOGS_EXPIRE_AFTER` and `EVENTS_LOGS_EXPIRE_AFTER` environment variables to set expiration time for logs in seconds.
-If them values empty, logs will be stored forever.
+By default, logs will be stored forever.

 ### Preset CallbackAnswer middleware